The Bottom Ten/NFL Week 7

 America’s Funniest Guy

-This week’s mess, as the nags enter the clubhouse turn:
+This week’s fiasco, as the nags enter the clubhouse turn:

-This Is Don Criqui Reporting: Cleveland at Houston
+This Is Don Criqui Reporting: Indianapolis at New York Jets